jakewies/gatsby-theme-codex/README.md

 This is just my name choice for a digital garden.
 It's inspired by Leonardo Da Vinci, who was esteemed for his detailed notebooks.

+### Other solutions

+[John Otander](https://github.com/johno) is building a project called [gatsby-theme-digital-garden](https://github.com/johno/digital-garden) that I highly recommend you check out if you are at all interested in this concept.
+[His livestream with Jason Lengstorf](https://www.youtube.com/watch?v=PS2784YfPpw) on Gatsby themes was super helpful, and he's building a much more robust version of a digital garden than this project.
+I decided to roll my own for learning purposes / less requirements / quicker turnaround.

 ## Getting started

 ```